Every business, and I mean every business, needs to collect and use customer feedback.

-It’s not clear but the secret gotcha in this process is that while all of these tools can help you build a customer survey what they don’t help with is what should be in the survey and how you need to analyse and use the data.
+It’s not clear but the secret gotcha in this process is that while all of these tools can help you build a customer survey what they don’t help with is what should be in the customer feedback survey and how you need to analyse and use the data.

 All of the tools work very well but if you don’t have a blue print for your customer survey then the best intent in the world will not help you.
-It’s like buying a load of lumber, if you don’t know how to build a house it’s just a load of lumber not a house.
+It’s like buying a load of lumber.
+If you don’t know how to build a house, it’s just a load of lumber not a house.